What to Expect in Worship

 - Readings—ancient or contemporary

-- An offering, collecting financial donations for the congregation or for justice work in the community.
+- An offering, collecting financial donations to maintain the community or for worthy causes such as justice work in our local area

-From time to time, worships incorporate holiday celebrations, multigenerational plays, and longer musical performances.
+From time to time, worship incorporates holiday celebrations, multigenerational plays, and longer musical performances.
 We offer childcare and learning programs for children and youth during the Sunday service.